-St. Jacques Church in Grenoble Destroyed by Fire
+UPDATE: St. Jacques Church in Grenoble Destroyed by Intentional Fire

 The church, whose frame was made of wood, was completely destroyed in a fire during the night of January 16th to 17th.
 When the firefighters arrived on site at 2:30 am, the church was already totally engulfed, and they could only prevent the flames from spreading to neighboring buildings.
 A hundred people had to be evacuated.
-The investigation indicated that the fire had started with a short circuit in the electrical system, however, an anarcho-libertarian blog post claimed responsibility.
+The initial investigation indicated that the fire had started with a short circuit in the electrical system, however, an anarcho-libertarian blog post claimed responsibility.
+On October 7th, prosecutors said accelerants were found in the rubble and the fire would be treated as arson.

 According to a parishioner, pro-abortion graffiti such as "béni soit l’avortement" ("blessed abortion") had been painted on the church a few days before the fire after the parish priest announced he was organizing a bus trip to the March for Life in Paris on January 20th.